Beijing eases back on 'Made in China 2025' amid trade talks with U.S.

 Local governments that have seen results in their promotion of stable industrial growth and upgrading will be given priority support, the state-backed China Information News said, citing a new document from the State Council.

 U.S. President Donald Trump and Chinese President Xi Jinping agreed at a Dec.
-1 meeting in Argentina to a truce that delayed by 90 days a planned Jan.
+1 meeting in Argentina to a truce between the world’s two largest economies that delayed by 90 days a planned Jan.
 1 U.S. increase of tariffs to 25 percent from 10 percent on $200 billion worth of Chinese goods.

 The two sides are expected to negotiate over U.S. demands for stronger Chinese protections for U.S. intellectual property, an end to forced technology transfers and greater market access to China for U.S. companies.

-In the latest guidance to local governments, the State Council also called for more efforts to promote Chinese exports and attract foreign investment into the world’s second-largest economy.
+In the latest guidance, the State Council also called for more efforts to promote Chinese exports and attract foreign investment.

 Beijing plans to replace the “Made in China 2025” initiative with a new one to play down China’s bid to dominate manufacturing and will seek to be more open to participation by foreign companies, the Wall Street Journal reported on Wednesday, citing people briefed on the matter.